MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/entity-policy.md

 **Database policies are supported for tables and views.** Stored procedures can't be configured with policies.

-**Database policies don't prevent requests from executing within the database.** This is because they're resolved as predicates in the generated queries that are passed to the database engine.
+**Database policies don't prevent requests from executing within the database.** This behavior is because they're resolved as predicates in the generated queries that are passed to the database engine.

 Database policies are only supported for the `actions` **create**, **read**, **update**, and **delete**.
-Since there is no predicate in a stored procedure call, they cannot be appended.
+Since there's no predicate in a stored procedure call, they can't be appended.

 ### Supported OData-like operators